tttmmmyyyy/polya-vector-field/README.md

 - and do `make && ./a.out`.

 Once the program is launched, press `n` to togggle functions, and `q` to exit the program.

+Resizing window is not supported currently; if you want to do so, change `window_size` value in the `main.fix`.